RV Expertise is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Cons

-The runner-up on the list was close to the top spot with some great features.
-The automatic charging and maintenance are what attract a lot of people.
+This battery charger boasts automatic charging and maintenance.
 The charger is designed to fully charge a battery and maintain the storage voltage with no damaging effects as a result.
 The charger boasts that the 1.25-amp charger is just as fast as any other 3-amp charger.

 You’ll have plenty of safety features to protect your battery, including polarity protection, short-circuit prevention, and overcharging protection.
 With your purchase, you’ll also receive a quick-connect harness for hard to reach areas, multiple battery tender ring terminals, and alligator clips.
 The terminals will automatically switch from full charge to a floating charge.